 1. Wash dāl until the water runs off clear, then drain.

 2. Add water, bring to boil, then reduce to maintain a rapid simmer.
 (Do not cover, as this allows certain impurities or energetic imbalances to be eliminated.)
 Simmer until dāl is soft and has broken down – 30 – 40 minutes.

 3. Add rasam powder, tamarind, salt, jaggery and coconut, simmer for 4 – 5 minutes.

-4. In a small pan, over medium-high heat, heat ghee, add mustard seeds; when seeds turn grey and pop, turn down heat, add asafoetida and curry leaves, swish or stir pan to fry spices evenly.
+4. In a small pan, over medium-high heat, heat ghee, add mustard seeds; when seeds turn grey and pop, turn down the heat, add asafoetida and curry leaves, swish or stir pan to fry spices evenly.

-5. Add to dāl, and stir in coriander.
+5. Add to dāl, and stir in the coriander.
 Let sit 5 minutes, adding more sweet or sour, as needed

 Once – twice a week.
 Suitable morning or evening, in all seasons.
 Best served with white rice.